cyrilletuzi/angular-async-local-storage/README.md

 ## Upgrading

-If you still use the old `angular-async-local-storage` package, or to update to version 6 and 7, see the [migration guides](./MIGRATION.md).
+If you still use the old `angular-async-local-storage` package, or to update to versions 6 and 7, see the [migration guides](./MIGRATION.md).

 ## API